Alex079/TinySuite/README.md

 - an object **Timer0Compare** of class TinyTimer
 - **ISR(TIMER0_COMPA_vect)**

-Known problems:
-- the match value is 16-bit, which is low for the Timer0 capabilities.

 ## [TinyTimer0Overflow](src/TinyTimer0Overflow.h)

 The implementation of ATTiny85 Timer0 "on overflow" interrupt handler.